Words of Encouragement for the Class of 2020

 You'll get through it

-“It's important to acknowledge the circumstances, because it is a true loss.
+“It's important to acknowledge the circumstances because it is a true loss.
 I'm going through it with my own daughter, a senior at the University of Pennsylvania.
 She left for spring break not knowing she wouldn't be returning for the remainder of her final semester.
 (Her belongings are still at Penn!)
 It's tough.
-Students had a lot of plans, and high school seniors look forward to the culmination of their high school career.
-Many had their prom outfits and dates and were excited about the end of the sports season and all of the other senior privileges that they've anticipated over the years.
+Students had a lot of plans, and high school seniors look forward to the culmination of their high school careers.
+Many had their prom outfits and dates and were excited about the end of the sports season and all of the other senior privileges that they'd anticipated over the years.
 Then poof—it was all taken away.
 Many schools are trying to come up with a way to make it special for the seniors, but it certainly isn't what was expected.
 Unfortunately, this is the way it has to be.
 But these students are resilient, and they will pivot and adjust.
 And they'll have a fascinating story to tell their grandchildren one day!" — Laurie Kopp Weingarten from One-Stop College Counseling in Morganville, NJ

 Your support system is there to help